tyleredwards1023-web/Peak-Privacy/PRIVACY_POLICY.md

 ## Children's Privacy

-Ascend is not intended for children under 13.
+Peak Fitness is not intended for children under 13.
 We do not knowingly collect personal information from children under 13.

 ## Changes to This Policy